vanheeringen-lab/ANANSE/docs/command-line_reference.md

     ##### --pfmscorefile
     If you expect to be running `ananse binding` multiple times on the same regions, you can precompute the motif scores once.
     This can be done with command `gimme scan -Tz --gc -g GENOME REGIONS > SCAN.tsv`.

     * GENOME is the genome fasta file you used to align the BAM files to.
-    * REGIONS can be one FASTA, BED (including narrowPeak) or TSV with `chr:start-end` in the first columns (similar to `--regionsfiles` above).
+    * REGIONS can be one FASTA, BED (including narrowPeak) or TSV with `chr:start-end` in the first column (similar to `--regions` above).
-    * SCAN is your desired output filepath.
+    * SCAN.tsv is your desired output filepath.

     ##### --jaccard-cutoff
     Not every transcription factor is present in the ANANSE database.
     For factors lacking a model, you can use another factor that shares one or more binding motifs.
     The jaccard-cutoff sets the minimum similarity score (between 0 for no similarity, 1 for perfect similarity).
-    Use a higher value e.g. 0.1 to improve robustness of the selected model.
+    Use a higher value e.g. 0.2 to improve robustness of the selected model.

 <p></p> [comment]: <- (empty line)